nats-io/nats.net/tools/site_src/documentation/advanced/serialization.md

 You can also provide your own serializer by implementing the [`INatsSerializer<T>`](xref:NATS.Client.Core.INatsSerializer`1) interface.
 This is useful if you need to support a custom serialization format or if you need to support multiple serialization formats.

-On .NET 8+, you only need to implement one overload of `Serialize` and `Deserialize` thanks to default interface methods (DIMs).
-If you implement the headers overload, the old headerless overload is provided automatically (and vice versa).
-On older targets (netstandard2.0/2.1), both overloads must be implemented explicitly.

 Here is an example of a custom serializer that uses the Google ProtoBuf serializer to serialize and deserialize:

 [!code-csharp[](../../../../tests/NATS.Net.DocsExamples/Advanced/SerializationPage.cs#custom-serializer)]